mmphego/computer-pointer-controller/README.md

 #### Models Used
 I have already downloaded the Models, which are located in `./models/`.
-Should you wish to download your own models follow:
+Should you wish to download your own models run:

 ```bash
 MODEL_NAME=<<name of model to download>>